CHUKWUKA-EMI/test-samples-tracker/README.md

 - Clone this repository in your work directory
 - Run `npm install` to install project dependencies
 - Add a `.env` file to the root of the project
-- Create a Postgres database and add its URL to the `.env` file this way `DATABASE_URL=your_database_url` so it can be accessed as `process.env.DATABASE_URL` in the application.
+- Create a Postgres database and add its URL to the `.env` file in this format `DATABASE_URL=your_database_url` so it can be accessed as `process.env.DATABASE_URL` in the application.
 Refer to the `.env.example` file for the list of environment variables.
 - Run `npx prisma migrate dev` to migrate schemas/tables to your database
 - Run `npx prisma db seed` to seed your database with some data.
-After that, you can run `npx prisma studio` which launches Prisma studio and opens it on your browser to enable you visualize your database tables and data
+After that, you can run `npx prisma studio` which launches Prisma studio and opens it in your browser to enable you visualize your database tables and data

 Run the development server: